 Five - Start or improve your family tree, check it for accuracy as well as you can.
 This will also improve your familiarity with it.

-Six - Prepare a standard letter for contacting matches, explain your interest and research (modify for each match according to your results and interest).
+Six - Prepare a standard letter for contacting matches, explain your interests, research and experience - then (modify for each match according to your results and interest).

 Seven - When you receive the notification that your results have arrived....